-Karen Fraser Payne is a founding trustee, former chair and for the past two years the general manager of Touch Compass.
+Karen Fraser Payne is a founding Touch Compass trustee, former chair, and now General Manager of the company.
 She is also a trustee of Hohepa Auckland.
 Karen has over 20 years experience in the communications and tourism industries and is an accredited communications practitioner.
-Karen was private secretary tourism to the Prime Minister RT Hon John Key and Associate Minister of Tourism Hon Dr Jonathan Coleman, and previous Minister of Tourism Hon Damien O’Connor.
-Preceding this she was for eight years corporate affairs manager for Auckland International Airport and in that period was also a New Zealand Tourism Awards Assessor and Manukau City Tourism Awards Judge.
-Karen has a daughter who has a disability.
+Previously working as the Private Secretary of Tourism to the Prime Minister RT Hon John Key and Associate Minister of Tourism Hon Dr Jonathan Coleman, as well as former Minister of Tourism Hon Damien O’Connor, Karen has a wealth of experience in dealing with policy.
+Karen has both a professional and personal interest in the work Touch Compass is doing as she has a daughter who has a disability.

 Catherine founded Touch Compass in 1997.
 Today she is the company’s Artistic Director, known for her pioneering work in both Inclusive Dance and Contact Improvisation in New Zealand.
 Catherine is an integral part of the company, also working as a dancer, teacher and choreographer.
 She was recently awarded a Creative New Zealand Choreographic Fellowship to research aerial bungee and contact improvisation; studying with Strings Attached from Sydney, with plans to train with Wired Aerial Theatre in Liverpool.
 Catherine has danced with LIMBS Dance Company and Vivienne Newport in Germany.
 She has taught Contact Improvisation and contemporary dance at UNITEC School of Performing and Screen Arts, New Zealand School of Dance and University of Otago School of Physical Education – to name just a few.

 In 2012 was interviewed for Cultural Icons – Conversations with Iconic People.
 Watch the interview here: